 Health Problems That Can Cause Too Much Amylase To Be Present In Your Pet’s Blood:

-Elevated amylase levels are of little significance in cats.
-In dogs, it is a bit more reliable indication of acute pancreatitis.
-Amylase blood levels can also increase in pancreatic cancer, sudden severe trauma such as car accidents and moderately when chronic kidney disease (especially in cats) is present.
+Elevated blood amylase levels are of little significance in cats.
+In dogs the test is a bit more reliable indicator of acute pancreatitis.
+Your pet’s amylase blood level can also increase in pancreatic cancer, sudden severe trauma such as car accidents or moderately when chronic kidney disease is present -especially in cats.

 Medications that can increase amylase levels include metronidazole (Flagyl®) and the diuretic, furosemide (Lasix®).

-Amylase levels in your pet’s blood can change rapidly (hour by hour) because the compound has as short life span.
-Because they vary so widely, the amylase value your veterinarian obtains can be quite hard to interpret.
-Values less than twice the reported normals may not be important (not significant for pancreatitis) .
-When pancreatitis is suspected in a dog or cat with a tender or bloated abdomen, abdominal fluid taped from the tummy is more likely to have a higher amylase reading than blood from the same pet.
+The amylase levels in your pet’s blood can change rapidly (hour by hour) because the compound has as short lifespan.
+Because blood amylase level fluctuates so widely, the significance of the value your veterinarian obtains on a single test can be quite hard for him/her to interpret.
+Values less than twice the reported normals or a dog or cat may not be important (not significant for pancreatitis).
+When pancreatitis is suspected in a dog or cat.
+One with a tender or bloated abdomen.
+An abdominal fluid tap (withdrawal) from the tummy is more likely to have a higher amylase reading than the reading obtained from the blood of the same pet.

 Health Problems That Can Cause Too Little Amylase to be present in Your Pet’s Blood Stream: